kammitama5/kammitama5.github.io/_posts/2020-05-03-Sunday-May-3rd.md

 - A group photo.
 A lot of these people are now doctors or medical practicioners.
 What am I doing with my life again?

 ## Maths
-- MSRI (Derived Algebraic Geometry workshop for women) (bay area; Berkeley, CA)
+- MSRI (Derived Algebraic Geometry workshop for women and other workshops) (bay area; Berkeley, CA)
 - Simons Institute (Error-correcting codes workshop) (bay area; Berkeley, CA)
-- Cornell Number Theory Conference 2019 (Ithaca, NY)
+- My first Upstate Number Theory Conference 2019 at Cornell (Ithaca, NY) and later just Upstate Number Theory Conference
+- Discrete Math Days (DMD); attended with Math friends
 - ICERM (Providence, RI)
 - AWS (Arizona Winter School).
 Nothing to do with that Cloud thing, but moreso Model Theory and Arithmetic Geometry :)
 - IPAM; Machine Assisted Proofs workshop with T. Tao and friends!
 (UCLA, LA)